RoARene317/BinusPopUpBlocker/README.md

 3. Exam Apps Blocker

 # Suggestion
 Any suggestion?
 Just open the issue and I will help you a lot.

+# PSA
-Plz Binus don't drop out me or fired me for doing this.
+Please Binus don't drop out me or suing me or hate me because of doing this.